-All students who attend Bennion Elementary and Lincoln Elementary, regardless of income level, are eligible to receive one free breakfast and on free lunch each day they attend school.
-Free and reduced meal benefit applications will not be collected at these two CEP school sites.
+All students who attend approved Elementary schools, regardless of income level, are eligible to receive one free breakfast and one free lunch each day they attend school.
+Free and reduced meal benefit applications will not be collected at these five CEP school sites.

 IMPORTANT - Parents must remember to fill out a free and reduced meal benefit application for their entire household if they have children attending other schools, or if their student transfers from a CEP school to attend another school in the Salt Lake City School District.
 Free student meal benefits do to transfer with the student when they transfer out of a CEP school.